-The bluebonnet is the state flower of Texas.
-This particular flower was selected for the state due to the vast fields of bluebonnets that bloom each spring throughout the central portion of Texas.
+The bluebonnet is the state flower of Texas, thanks to the vast fields of bluebonnets that bloom each spring throughout the central portion of Texas.
 The flower gets its name from the shape of the petals, which look like bonnets worn by pioneer women.
-The stems of the flower are a gorgeous bright blue color, pea-like, and have a white tip.
+The petals of the pea-like flower are a gorgeous bright blue color and have a white tip.
 Over the years, the wild population has been supplemented with planted parcels of these beautiful bluebonnets.

 If your sole purpose is to see sprawling fields of blooming bluebonnets, the Texas Hill Country area is the place to be.
 There are a number of wild fields and farms in the region to visit, and families will love exploring towns like Fredericksburg, Wimberley, Kerrville, Burnet, Marble Falls, Llano, and Kingsland, which all have bluebonnet festivals or trails during the spring.
 The popular Wildseed Wildflower Farm in Fredericksburg is another great place to stop at with its amazing display of bluebonnets and other blooming wildflowers.

-The Texas Hill Country is also one of the state's most popular vacation regions that many visitors choose to spend a weekend in.
 Most travelers set out in a different direction each day to take in the sights and drive down one of the many scenic Hill Country roads and highways.
-Wine connoisseurs will also enjoy the many numerous wineries nearby which offer tours and other activities.
-There are also several shops and restaurants around, offering visitors a chance to stop and stretch for a bit.
+Wine connoisseurs will enjoy the many numerous wineries nearby which offer tours and tastings.
+There are also boutique shops throughout the area that give visitors a chance to stop and stretch for a bit.

 Places to Eat in the Texas Hill Country

-- Little Gretel: Little Gretel over on 518 River Rd in Boerne, TX offers Czech, German, and other European food at a decent price point.
+- Little Gretel: Little Gretel over on 518 River Rd. in Boerne offers Czech, German, and other European food at a reasonable price point.
 Those stopping by can enjoy delicious Sunday breakfast or brunch with eggs benedict, french toast, sausage platters, dumplings, and more.
 This restaurant on the banks of Cibolo Creek is great for those looking for food and ambiance.